 Leveraging new or existing community partnerships was a key aspect of implementing and sustaining Zero Suicide.
 Some health systems partnered with local call centers to help with follow-up calls and weekend crisis calls.
-Others established partnerships with police and first responders to address crises in the community, with other settings of care (e.g., the emergency department) to do suicide assessment and follow-up for them, or with local nonprofits (e.g., NAMI) to help with peer-support or general trainings related to suicide prevention and awareness.
-As the organizations gained experience with Zero Suicide and established community partners, they also mentored other health systems in implementing Zero Suicide, thus establishing a network of Zero Suicide providers throughout the community.
+Others established partnerships with police and first responders to address crises in the community, with other settings of care (e.g., the emergency department) to do suicide assessment and follow-up for them, or with local nonprofits (e.g., NAMI) to help with peer-support or general trainings related to suicide and established community partners, they also mentored other health systems in implementing Zero Suicide, thus establishing a network of Zero Suicide providers throughout the community.